AleRaho/KGE-2022-Metadata-Project/README.md

 Data Scientia is the concrete representation of this environment: an under-costruction web portal that allows users to explore different kind of datasets.
-Data Scientia’s main goal is to gather all projects that result from Knowl- edge Graph Engineering (KGE) processes following the iTelos methodology [link](https://doi.org/10.48550/arxiv.2105.09418).
+Data Scientia’s main goal is to gather all projects that result from Knowl- edge Graph Engineering (KGE) processes following the [iTelos](https://doi.org/10.48550/arxiv.2105.09418) methoodology.
 Each project can contain multiple datasets, each belonging to a different informational layer.
 For each project, three main layers should be
 identified: